9001/copyparty/README.md

 **protip:** if you enable `favicon` in the `[⚙️] settings` tab (by typing something into the textbox), the icon in the browser tab will indicate upload progress -- also, the `[🔔]` and/or `[🔊]` switches enable visible and/or audible notifications on upload completion

-the up2k UI is the epitome of polished inutitive experiences:
+the up2k UI is the epitome of polished intuitive experiences:
 * "parallel uploads" specifies how many chunks to upload at the same time
 * `[🏃]` analysis of other files should continue while one is uploading
 * `[🥔]` shows a simpler UI for faster uploads from slow devices